-16.Notification Requirements
+16. Notification Requirements

 - 16.1.
-In the case of loss of financial assets, personally identifiable data, or any other information covered under an applicable data protection law, regulated entities should communicate to affected individuals, the Authority and the Ombudsman, where applicable as quickly as possible or within appropriate time standards established by the regulated entities or applicable data protection laws. - 16.2.
-The Authority requires that regulated entities provide regular updates to the Authority as new information becomes available, and until all material details about the incident have been provided. - 16.3.
-Until the incident is contained or resolved, the Authority expects regulated entities to provide situation updates to the Authority, including any short term and long-term remediation actions and plans. - 16.4.
+In the case of loss of financial assets, personally identifiable data, or any other information covered under an applicable data protection law, regulated entities should communicate to individuals affected as quickly as possible or within appropriate time standards established by the regulated entities or applicable data protection laws. - 16.2.
+The Authority requires that regulated entities provide regular updates as new information becomes available, and until all material details about the incident have been provided. - 16.3.
+Until the incident is contained/resolved, the Authority expects regulated entities to provide situation updates, including any short term and long-term remediation actions and plans. - 16.4.
 Depending on the severity, impact and velocity of the incident, the Authority may require that regulated entities report using a specific method and at a specific frequency. - 16.5.
 Once regulated entities have contained and recovered from the incident, they should complete a post incident review documenting lessons learned and the plan of action to address identified deficiencies and IT controls.
 This documented review should be made available to the Authority upon request. - 16.6.
 Notification of internal business systems, may, at the discretion of the regulated entities, be withheld providing such lack of notification has no financial or personal impact on the regulated entities' customers.

-17.Effective Date
+17. Effective Date